bisphon/pontiac/README.rst

 tinyproxy
 ~~~~~~~~~
 If you get "403 Access violation" error message, you should allow all ports when CONNECT proxy
 is requested.
-To do this uncomment all `ConnectPort` lines in /etc/tinyproxy.conf and restart
+To do this uncomment all ``ConnectPort`` lines in /etc/tinyproxy.conf and restart
-tinyproxy
+tinyproxy.

 Profile
 =======
 To profile API performance:

   ``httperf -v --server hostname --port 80 --uri /notif --method GET --http-version 1.0 --hog --num-conns 10000 --rate 1000 --timeout 10``
   ``ab -v 1 -n 1000 -c 100 -s 10 http://hostname:port/notif``

 To debug the API on the wire:

   ``ssh -p 8522 user@host "sudo tcpdump -i any -U -s 0 -w - 'host 192.168.104.1 and tcp port 80 and (((ip[2:2] - ((ip[0]&0xf)<<2)) - ((tcp[12]&0xf0)>>2)) != 0)'" | wireshark -k -i -``